ni/systemlink-operations-handbook/handbook/network-security/network-security.md

 Refer to [Workspaces and Role-based Access Control](/rbac/rbac) for details secure user interactions with SystemLink resources.
 Refer to [Single Sign-on with OpenID Connect](/openid-connect/openid-connect/) and [Sign on with LDAP](/ldap/ldap/) for details on securely authenticating with SystemLink.

+## Summary of SystemLink Network Security Best Practices

+- Configure NI Web Server to use TLS/HTTPS.

+- Use firewalls to restrict open ports to only those needed by your environment.

+- Do not expose Salt ports on the SystemLink server to the public internet.

+- Disable Cross Origin Resource Sharing.

+- Use LDAPS for communication between your SystemLink server and LDAP server.

+- Use HTTPS for communication between your SystemLink server and OpenID Connect provider.

+- If using a remotely connected MongoDB instances, configure this instance to use TLS communication.

+- Disable AMQP for client access

 ## Network diagram

 <figure>